 Make sure the bowl where you beat the egg whites in is perfectly clean.
-If there is a little extra oil or grease in the bowl where you beat the egg whites they may not whip up as full as you wished
+If there is a little extra oil or grease in the bowl where you beat the egg whites they may not whip up as full as you need them to be.

-There are a few different ways you may want to top this omelette.
+There are a few different ways you may want to top this omelet.
 You may want to add some salsa, or fresh herbs, or even sprinkle some cheese on top.

 - 4 eggs

-- 1/4 cup water
+- ¼ cup water

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 tablespoon flour
+- 1 tablespoon all-purpose flour

 - 2 tablespoons butter

 - Beat the yolks until they are thick and light colored.